Ladder approach

-The ladder approach is a lifesaving technique taught by Lifesaving Society and is used to promote the safety of a rescuer during an aquatic rescue.
+The ladder approach is a widely taught lifesaving technique and is used to promote the safety of a rescuer during an aquatic rescue.
 The approach stresses using the least dangerous method possible during a rescue, and moving on to more dangerous options if it becomes necessary to do so.

 This method can help keep the rescuer as safe as possible throughout the rescue.